-Sheets are orientated in columns and rows with options on how to display data.
-Title columns with headlines for the tasks you want to keep track of, then add the framework to make those tasks happen.
+Sheets, or grid views, are orientated in columns and rows like a spreadsheet with options on how to display data.
+Title columns with points of data or details you want to keep track of, then add your tasks and fill in those details.

-You can assign work to individuals using “contact” columns, keep tasks on schedule using “date” columns, and summarize tasks using symbols and drop-downs.
-You can also rearrange or change columns to add structure to a sheet and set up reports, dashboards, forms, and automation.
+For instance, you can assign work to individuals using “contact” columns, keep tasks on schedule using “date” columns, and summarize tasks using symbols and drop-downs.
+You can also rearrange or change columns to make tasks and details easier to navigate, and you can set up reports, dashboards, forms, and automation.

-Rows capture all the details and allow you to attach files and hold “conversations” with your team.
-Organize and group tasks to work best for your processes.
-If you need to use a sheet you created for another project, save it as a template, so you can start again without starting over.
+Rows capture all the details for one task, and you can attach related files and hold “conversations” with your team for a single task.
+Mess around with different view and filtering options to organize and group tasks in a way that works best for your processes.
+If you need to use a sheet you created for another project, save it as a template so you can start again without starting over.

-Once you are set up in Smartsheet, either using a template, collaborating on a shared sheet, or creating one from scratch, you can set the columns with headlines for work you want to track, add contacts, and then add rows for each individual task.
+Once you are set up in Smartsheet, either using a template, collaborating on a shared sheet, or creating one from scratch, you can add contacts and tasks.

-When team members are assigned to tasks, you can track them as resources and send them notifications and reminders with alerts and actions.
+When team members are assigned to tasks, you can track various team responsibilities more easily and automate notifications and reminders.
 You can also use the contact column to generate reports of tasks assigned to specific people.

 Basic and useful collaboration options in Smartsheet include: